-As a practitioner in developing learning programs, I have found Gagne 9 events helpful in sequencing my learning content for my training programs I have conducted in Singapore and Asia.
-Application of the 9 events has helped me to engage my learners from the Generation Ys to the adult learner.
-Lets look at the 9 events and I will share with you the approach I take.Moreover, this theory outline by Robert Gagne details nine instructional events and their corresponding cognitive processes.
+As a practitioner in developing learning programs, I have found Gagne’s 9 events helpful in sequencing my learning content for the training programs I have conducted in Singapore and across Asia.
+The application of the 9 events has been instrumental in engaging my learners, from Generation Ys to adult learners.

 Team building Singapore

-Energizer activity conducted
+Energizer activity conducted Engaging your learners

-(1) gaining attention (reception)
+1. Gaining attention (reception)

-(2) informing learners of the objective (expectancy)
+2. Informing learners of the objective (expectancy)

-(3) stimulating recall of prior learning (retrieval)
+3. Stimulating recall of prior learning (retrieval)

-(4) presenting the stimulus (selective perception)
+4. Presenting the stimulus (selective perception)

-(5) providing learning guidance (semantic encoding)
+5. Providing learning guidance (semantic encoding)

-(6) eliciting performance (responding)
+6. Eliciting performance (responding)

-(7) providing feedback (reinforcement)
+7. Providing feedback (reinforcement)

-(8) assessing performance (retrieval)
+8. Assessing performance (retrieval)

-(9) enhancing retention and transfer (generalization).
+9. Enhancing retention and transfer (generalization).

 Do consider, how you “ gain reception” on part of the leaners you will be engaging.
 What I mean here, is for you to consider activity driven exercises that you can incorporate in a classroom or in a hall to gain the buy in of your learners to get excited and interested, to your learning content.
 Some trainers have labeled ice breakers, and energizers as activity driven exercise to meet event 1 described by Gagne.
 When conducted without any relevance, it deteriorates into a childish game.
 Energizers and ice breakers when used appropriately can be powerful attention gainers.
 Even a field visit can achieve a similar out come.

-What I mean here is the field visit initiated by my Lecturer, many years ago, Dr. Ralph Blunden was delivering a lecture on advance learning theory to my class on a Sat morning.
-Little did he realized that half the class was falling asleep and the other half was just confused as he tried his very best in a monotone lecture to keep us awake.
 It was a losing battle and it dawned upon him that all the talking that he was doing was not helping us learn one bit.
 He paused, took a 2 minutes break and he asked all of us if we can commute out to the museum.
 The bunch who were dosing off were the first to reply.
 Anything to get them out of class was a temporary reprieve that they embraced.
 We agreed that we could go to the museum.

 In the museum, he carried on with his lecture on advance learning theories.
 He shared with us the thought processes involvied in drawing a portrait and how some artists even captured the political undertones in the images they drew.
 That astounded all of us, theoretical knowledge came alive and we learnt.